Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 5. Pay your car insurance annually

-Most car insurance in Switzerland have options to pay it in several times.
+Most car insurance in Switzerland have options to pay it several times.
 Generally, you can pay it annually, quarterly, or bi-annually.
 But splitting it will cost you something.

 6. Find a good mechanic